 - It has a pale flour color, smells like yeast and is easily crumbly.

-- Fresh yeast has a short shelf life (highly perishable) and is best used by those who bake often like a few times a week.
+- Fresh yeast has a short shelf life (highly perishable).
+Therefore, is best for those who bake often like a few times a week.

-- It does need to be kept in the refrigerator at all times.
+- Also, you don't need to keep it in the refrigerator at all times.

 Types of dry yeast

 - This is dry, granular and sold in well-sealed small jars or packets.

 - The yeast is in its dormant state (sleeping state), so it needs to be revived.